kylenyh/knyh.github.io/README.md

 * Multivariable calculus techniques in solving Fourier series equations
 * Multivariable calculus techniques in solving first-order systems

 ### Engineering
-* Principles of electrical engineering
+* Understanding the principles of electrical engineering
 * Computer modelling techniques used to solve and evaluate the performance of engineering systems
 * Kirchhoff’s current and voltage laws to calculate currents and voltages
 * The concept of power in AC and DC circuits in real transformers and other circuits